 Everybody is unique.
 And every body is unique.

 That’s a significant contributor to why weight loss is confusing, complicated, and mysterious.
+Age, body composition, fitness level, food preferences, physical limitations, and an increasingly hectic lifestyle all play a role.

 When you follow the number targets in this 30-Day Weight Loss Challenge, you will lose weight.
 If you are wondering how quickly you should be losing weight, we include a graph in our article titled “How Long Does it Take to Lose 20 Pounds.”